-Alarm systems that transmit alarms over the traditional fixed network are affected by the switch to IP Most lines will be switched to IP by the end of 2017.
-At the beginning of 2018, the full migration of customer lines to IP in larger regions across Switzerland will start at the beginning of 2018 to drive dismantling of the old infrastructure in those areas.
-Customers who have not yet switched to an IP product by then will be helped to do so by Swisscom.
+Alarm systems that transmit alarms over the traditional fixed network are affected by the switch to IP.
+Most lines were switched to IP by the end of 2017.
+At the beginning of 2018, the full migration of customer lines to IP began across Switzerland to help drive the phasing out of the old infrastructure in those areas.
+Customers who did not migrate to an IP product then should do so as quickly as possible.
+Swisscom will provide them with support.
 All alarm systems affected will have to be modernised in advance to ensure their reliable continued operation.

 Only alarm systems that currently transmit alarms over the traditional fixed network (analogue or ISDN) are affected.
 Many systems are not affected because they only transmit alarms over the mobile network.
 Systems that only sound an alarm locally (using a siren) are also not affected.

 Contact the installer or supplier of your system as early as possible.
 They will take the necessary steps to ensure the reliable operation of your alarm system.
 We would recommend switching the alarm system before the telephony switch.